peterbrittain/asciimatics/doc/source/troubleshooting.rst

 ^^^^^
 Although asciimatics is a pure python implementation, it depends on Pillow (a fork of the Python Imaging Library).
 This package depends on some native libraries that must be installed first.
-For details of what libararies you need, see `the Pillow documentation
+For details of what libraries you need, see `the Pillow documentation
 <http://pillow.readthedocs.io/en/latest/installation.html#external-libraries>`__.

 For a list of possible solutions, see the `answer on Stackoverflow